PEPSICO IS ONE OF THE WORLD’S LEADING FOOD AND BEVERAGE COMPANIES SERVING MORE THAN 200 COUNTRIES AND TERRITORIES AROUND

 In 1965, Donald Kendall, the CEO of Pepsi-Cola, and Herman Lay, the CEO of Frito-Lay, recognized what they called “a marriage made in heaven,” a single company delivering perfectly-salty snacks served alongside the best cola on earth.
 Their vision led to what quickly became one of the world's leading food and beverage companies: PepsiCo.

-Our company is made up of seven divisions: PepsiCo Beverages North America; Frito-Lay North America; Quaker Foods North America; Latin America; Europe; Africa, Middle East and South Asia; and Asia Pacific, Australia/New Zealand and China.
+Our company is made up of seven divisions: PepsiCo Beverages North America; Frito-Lay North America; Quaker Foods North America; Latin America; Europe; Africa, Middle East and South Asia; and Asia Pacific, Australia/New Zealand and Greater China.
 Each of these divisions has its own unique history and way of doing business.

 The roots of PepsiCo Beverages North America (PBNA) go back to 1898, when Caleb Bradham, an entrepreneur from New Bern, North Carolina created Pepsi-Cola and began offering it to his pharmacy customers.

 For more information on the PepsiCo Beverages North America portfolio visit: www.PepsiCoBeverageFacts.com.